-But the mind-blowing feature is that it allows to work with the watermarked images for free, editing as much as you want.
+But the mind-blowing feature is that it allows working with the watermarked images for free, editing as much as you want.
 This lets you do revisions and test edits without spending any money.
 Once a decision is made and you know which photo you want, you can license it with one simple click of the mouse, and all edits are automatically applied to the high res, un-watermarked photo.
 See a deeper explanation in this video below:

-This is big part of what makes this premium service so valuable: it speeds and improves any designer's creative process.
+This is a big part of what makes this premium service so valuable: it speeds and improves any designer's creative process.
 It is still a one-of-a-kind feature in the market; since its launching other microstock agencies have added image editing services, but nothing that comes close to Adobe's powerful apps.
 And as Adobe Stock comes at fairly affordable rates, it makes for a very convenient option if you use Creative Cloud.

-Of course you can still buy from Adobe Stock directly from their website, and a Creative Cloud subscription is not required to purchase photos.
+Of course, you can still buy from Adobe Stock directly from their website, and a Creative Cloud subscription is not required to purchase photos.

 The content available in Adobe Stock's main library includes royalty-free photos, illustrations and vector graphics, all in high quality and suitable for professional use.
 (All photos are available in format JPEG, rather than JPG).

-While initially the offer was of stills only, later on they added a large collection of stock footage, which is accessible from video editing apps like Premiere Pro CC or After Effects CC, and includes video preview feature just like with images.
+While initially, the offer was of stills only, later on they added a large collection of stock footage, which is accessible from video editing apps like Premiere Pro CC or After Effects CC, and includes video preview feature just like with images.

-In further upgrades they also included a graphic template offer, 3D models, and a collection of Premium images with higher value.
+In further upgrades, they also included a graphic template offer, 3D models, and a collection of Premium images with higher value.